The business impact of pests

-Areas around stores, especially waste storage and drains, can provide an attractive array of suitable conditions for flies, if hygienic practices are not adequate.
+Food processing facilities can provide an attractive array of suitable substrates for flies, if hygienic practices are not adequate.

 Filth flies, including house flies, drain flies and flesh flies are known to be able to carry over 100 pathogens that can cause disease in humans, including Salmonella, cholera, Shigella, Campylobacter, E. coli, Cryptosporidium, parasitic worms and fungi.